rstudio/rticles/inst/rmarkdown/templates/copernicus/resources/README_copernicus_package_7_8.txt

-File: README_copernicus_package_7_7.txt
+File: README_copernicus_package_7_8.txt
 -------------------------------------------------------------------------
-This is a README file for the Copernicus Publications LaTeX Macro Package copernicus_package.zip in the version 7.7, 3 January 2024
+This is a README file for the Copernicus Publications LaTeX Macro Package copernicus_package.zip in the version 7.8, 18 March 2024
 -------------------------------------------------------------------------
 It consists of several files, each with its separate copyright.
 This specific archive is collected for journals published by